bitrix24/b24restdocs/api-reference/crm/deals/user-defined-fields/crm-deal-userfield-get.md

-# Get Custom Deal Field by Id crm.deal.userfield.get
+# Get Custom Field of Deals by Id crm.deal.userfield.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}